aboutcode-org/scancode-toolkit/src/commoncode/README.rst

 A Simple Python Project Skeleton
 ================================
-This repo attempts to standardize our python repositories using modern python packaging and configuration techniques.
-Using this `blog post`_ as inspiration, this repository will serve as the base for all new python projects and will be adopted to all our existing ones as well.
+This repo attempts to standardize the structure of the Python-based project's repositories using modern Python packaging and configuration techniques.
+Using this `blog post`_ as inspiration, this repository serves as the base for all new Python projects and is mergeable in existing repositories as well.

 .. _blog post: https://blog.jaraco.com/a-project-skeleton-for-python-projects/

 Usage
 =====
 Usage instructions can be found in ``docs/skeleton-usage.rst``.

 Release Notes
 =============

+- 2022-03-04:
+    - Synchronize configure and configure.bat scripts for sanity
+    - Update CI operating system support with latest Azure OS images
+    - Streamline utility scripts in etc/scripts/ to create, fetch and manage third-party dependencies There are now fewer scripts.
+See etc/scripts/README.rst for details

 - 2021-09-03:
     - ``configure`` now requires pinned dependencies via the use of ``requirements.txt`` and ``requirements-dev.txt``